Dolby Vision for content creators

 Consistent across all devices

-Viewers consume content across a multitude of devices — TVs, tablets, PC, and mobile — all with different brightness capabilities and color performance.
-To overcome the challenge of mastering for these variables, Dolby Vision accurately preserves and delivers the artist's intent, as set in the HDR reference master, through dynamic metadata and tone mapping.
-With Dolby Vision, the colorist is further empowered to create trims for each shot to control how the content maps to the consumer devices.
-This provides confidence to content creators that their images are represented on all devices with ultimate consistency.
+Viewers consume content across a multitude of devices — TVs, tablets, PCs, and mobile phones as well as cinema projectors — all with different brightness capabilities and color performance.
+To overcome the impossible challenge of mastering for all of these variables, Dolby Vision helps preserve and deliver the artist's intent, as set in the HDR reference master, through dynamic metadata and tone mapping.
+With Dolby Vision, the colorist is empowered to control how the content maps to the end devices by adjusting the mapping with artistic trims.
+This gives content creators confidence that their images are represented on all screens with ultimate consistency.

 Future-proof your content

-When you master content in Dolby Vision, you maintain the full dynamic range of the images and map it to the capabilities of today's TVs.
-That way, when future generations of devices surpass the imaging capabilities of today, your Dolby Vision content will still map correctly, maintaining your look and never stretching your content.
-What’s more, the Dolby Vision tools and algorithm deliver a fantastic experience for legacy SDR TVs with more detail in the highlights and shadows when tone mapped to SDR BT.
+When you master content in Dolby Vision, you maintain the full dynamic range of your HDR images and map it to the capabilities of today's TVs, devices and cinema screens.
+When future generations of devices surpass the imaging capabilities of today, your Dolby Vision content will still maintain your master look and never stretch your content.
+What’s more, the Dolby Vision tools and algorithm deliver a fantastic experience for legacy SDR TVs with more detail in the highlights and shadows when trimmed and tone mapped to SDR BT.
 709 from the HDR master.

 Premium color-mastering

-Using the Dolby Vision workflow inside your preferred color correction or mastering system, you only need to master once to create streamlined deliverables in Dolby Vision, HDR10, and SDR deliverables.
-You simply start by creating the HDR master image, which has the most dynamic range and widest color gamut, and then run the Dolby Vision automatic shot-by-shot analysis.
-Then, the Dolby Vision workflow and tools allow you to view the automatic mapping down to SDR (maintaining the artistic intent from the HDR grade) and if desired, adjust the mapping for each shot.
-This process is far more efficient than creating 2 or 3 different grades or trim passes and far less confusing than creating LUTs.
+Using the Dolby Vision workflow inside your preferred color correction or mastering system, you can efficiently master once to create streamlined deliverables in Dolby Vision, HDR10, and SDR for home as well as standard DCI for the cinema.
+You simply start by creating the HDR master image, which has the most dynamic range and widest color gamut, and then perform the automatic Dolby Vision shot-by-shot analysis.
+Then, the Dolby Vision workflow and tools allow you to view the automatic mapping to a lesser target, typically down to SDR (maintaining the artistic intent from the HDR grade) and if desired, adjust or ‘trim’ the mapping for each shot.
+This process is very efficient compared to having to create 2 or 3 separate grades and far less constricting than mapping with static LUTs or other color science.

 Get hands-on with Dolby Vision